punktDe/vagrant-opnsense/README.md

 1. download a plain FreeBSD 12.1 Vagrant box provided by [punkt.de infrastructure](https://infrastructure.punkt.de/).
 2. boot the VM.
 3. convert the VM into an OPNsense installation with the [bootstrap](https://github.com/opnsense/update/) method.
+4. adjust the configuration for this development environment - SSH will be enabled and permitted on all interfaces!
-4. reboot the resulting VM.
+5. reboot the resulting VM.

 Should you need to repeat this step from the start you can always
 ```